 - 2. What happens at a Faretta hearing?

-- 3. What if a defendant later decides that he wants a lawyer?
+- 3. What if I later decide that I want a lawyer?

-- 4. Does it make sense for a defendant to represent himself?
+- 4. Does it make sense to represent myself?

 - 5. Is a Faretta motion the same thing as a Marsden motion?